- H-1B Cap Issues

 The O-1 visa is for aliens of extraordinary ability in the arts, the sciences, business, education, or athletics, film or television.
 As a practical matter, a distinguished and very accomplished individual in almost any field may qualify for O-1 classification, if famous enough.
 This visa requires a petition by a U.S. employer or agent with proof of the work offered in the United States, three or more types of evidence of the individual’s renown in the field of endeavor, and an advisory opinion from the relevant labor union or peer group in the United States.
 As detailed more fully on the What is an O-1? page, there are three different legal standards for how extraordinary the alien must be, depending on the field of endeavor.

-An O-1B alien of extraordinary achievement in motion pictures and television (now commonly construed to include video for Internet distribution) must show that he or she has attained a degree of renown significantly above that ordinarily encountered in the field.
+An O-1B (o1b) alien of extraordinary achievement in motion pictures and television (now commonly construed to include streaming video of film or television type programming for Internet distribution) must show that he or she has attained a degree of renown significantly above that ordinarily encountered in the field.

 An O-1B alien of extraordinary ability in the arts must demonstrate that he or she has achieved distinction in the field of endeavor.